felixlopz/hubrise-test-task/content/apps/pixelpoint-windows/en/getting-started.md

 ## Setup

-The setup process for connecting the **PixelPoint Windows API** to **HubRise** is typically performed by Slowey Systems, and is completely transparent to the customer.
+The setup process for connecting the PixelPoint Windows API to HubRise is typically performed by Slowey Systems, and is completely transparent to the customer.

 The steps required are the following:

+[comment]: # 'It was LivePepper in the demo, but we asked John to change it'

-1. **Create** a **folder** called **HubRise** at the root `C:\` level of the store server.
-[Comment]: # (It was LivePepper in the demo, but we asked John to change it)
+1. Create a folder called HubRise at the root `C:\` level of the store server.

-2. Copy **all** the **relevant files** needed for the connection inside this folder, including a configuration file called `HubRise.ini`.
-[Comment]: # (It was LivePepper in the demo, but we asked John to change it)
+1. Copy all the relevant files needed for the connection inside this folder, including a configuration file called `HubRise.ini`.

-3. **Remove** any **token** that might be present in the **configuration file**.
+1. Remove any token that might be present in the configuration file.

-4. Run the `HubRise.exe` program.
+1. Run the `HubRise.exe` program.
 This will populate the token in the configuration file and create the store in the Slowey database.
 Then, it will connect the server with HubRise and start fetching orders.
-[Comment]: # (It was LivePepper in the demo, but we asked John to change it)

 ## Configuration File

 ### Sample Configuration File

-The following code shows a **sample configuration file**.
+The following code shows a sample configuration file.
 The parameters are grouped under different sections, with the relative name in square brackets.
 A complete description of each section is given below.

 ```
 [Restaurant]